bridgecrewio/checkov/docs/4.Integrations/GitLab CLI.md

+---
+layout: default
+published: true
+title: Integrate Checkov with GitLab CI
+order: 4
+---

 # Integrate Checkov with GitLab CI

-You can integrate checkov into your GitLab CI pipelines.
-This provides a simple, automatic way of applying policies to your Terraform code both during merge request review and as part of your build process.
+Integrating Checkov into your GitLab CI pipelines provides a simple, automatic way of applying policies to your Terraform code both during merge request review and as part of your build process.

 ## Basic Setup

-Add a new job in the `.gitlab-ci.yml` file in your repository as part of whichever stage is appropriate for you.
+Add a new job in `.gitlab-ci.yml` in your repository (at whatever stage is appropriate for you).

-Here is a minimalistic example:
+Here is a basic example:

 ```yaml
 stages:
     - test